 - If eligible for tax treaty benefits, both nonresident aliens and resident aliens can claim exemption from tax withholding by submitting completed tax treaty exemption forms and attachments to our office.

 - Tax withholding can also be adjusted by submitting a completed W-4 and/or M-4 (Federal and State tax withholding allowance forms).
-Nonresident aliens are required to select the "single" option for marital status and a maximum of 1 allowance when completing the W-4*, while resident aliens face no such restrictions.
+Nonresident aliens are required to indicate "Single" as their marital status, and a maximum of 1 allowance, when completing the W-4*.
+Resident aliens are considered U.S. persons for tax purposes, and have not such restriction.